Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 As mentioned before, type~$B$ quotientopes were defined by Padrol, Pilaud, and Ritter~\cite{MR4584712} as the polytopes whose skeletons are the cover graphs of quotients of lattice congruences of the weak order of type~$B$.
 Applying Theorem~\ref{thm:super-quotient} to the type~$B$ Coxeter arrangement, we thus obtain the following new result.

 \begin{corollary} The skeleton of any type~$B$ quotientope has a Hamiltonian path. \end{corollary}

 In particular, we obtain a Hamiltonian cycle on the $B$-associahedron~\cite{MR1979780}.
-Via a suitable bijection, this gives a new cyclic Gray code for point-symmetric triangulations of a convex $(2n+2)$-gon, in which any two consecutive triangulations differ in one flip of the diagonal or a pair of symmetric flips not involving the diagonal; see Figures~\ref{fig:triang} and~\ref{fig:gc-triang}.
+Via a suitable bijection, this gives a new cyclic Gray code for point-symmetric triangulations of a convex $(2n+2)$-gon, in which any two consecutive triangulations differ in one flip of the edge through the center or a pair of symmetric flips not involving the center-edge; see Figures~\ref{fig:triang} and~\ref{fig:gc-triang} (see Theorems~\ref{thm:h-bij} and~\ref{thm:2b31} below).

 It is not known whether every cover graph of a quotient of the lattice of regions of a supersolvable hyperplane arrangement can be realized as the skeleton of a polytope.
 If so, then its skeleton admits a Hamiltonian path according to Theorem~\ref{thm:super-quotient}.
 In fact, Padrol, Pilaud, and Ritter~\cite[Conj.~143]{MR4584712} conjecture that a polytopal realization is possible if the lattice of regions is congruence uniform.